mozilla/addons-frontend/README.md

     open ./coverage/index.html

-### Running development AMO similar to production
+### Running AMO for local development

 A proxy server is provided for running the AMO app with the API on the same host as the frontend.
 This provides a setup that is closer to production than running the frontend on its own.
-The only supported method of doing this is to also be running an instance of addons-server at http://olympia.dev (this is its default configuration in development mode).
-You can find instructions on settings up addons-server in the [addons-server docs](https://addons-server.readthedocs.io/en/latest/topics/install/index.html).
+The default configuration for this is to use a local addons-server for the API.
+This comes pre-configured to use a local addons-server which can be setup according to the [addons-server docs](https://addons-server.readthedocs.io/en/latest/topics/install/index.html).
 Docker is the preferred method of running addons-server.

-To run the development server with the proxy use `npm run dev:amo:proxy`.
+This should work without any issues with a local addons-server and can also be configured to use `https://addons-dev.allizom.org` as the API but the addons-server views will not all work as expected.
+If you would like to use `https://addons-dev.allizom.org` for the API you should use the `npm run dev:amo:no-proxy` command to start the server without the proxy.j

 ### Configuring for local development